 Excessive selling of the company

 Do you think there is a difference between looking confident and being confident?
-If you pay heed, you would see a lot of the recruiters who take your interviews are looking very confident, but unfortunately don’t feel very confident.
+If you pay heed, many recruiters who take your interviews look very confident but don’t feel very confident.
 How do you understand that?
 Just look at their behaviors closely.
-Notice their tone of voice, extra emphasis on few words, trying to be more stylish than normal and not being able to look into your eyes always.
-They do that because they inherently don’t feel confident about themselves or about the company.
+Notice their tone of voice, extra emphasis on a few words, trying to be more stylish than usual, and being unable to look into your eyes constantly.
+They do that because they inherently don’t feel confident about themselves or the company.
 So, they camouflage themselves under the false shadow of confidence.
-But you’re so absorbed in convincing the recruiter, you always don’t notice.
-If you’re confident about your ability, don’t worry about convincing the employer; rather try to be convinced about the merit of the company.
+But you’re so absorbed in convincing the recruiter you don’t notice.
+If you’re confident about your ability, don’t worry about convincing the employer; try to be confident about the company’s merit.

-The recruiters are the faces of the company and they convey the things you should look to evaluate your employers.
-Other than looking confident (not being confident), they show few things that you should look for if you want to evaluate your potential employer about their worth as a company.
+The recruiters are the faces of the company, and they convey what you should look for to evaluate your employers.
+Other than looking confident (not being confident), they show a few things that you should look for if you want to consider your potential employer about their worth as a company.

 Look for signs when they sell you excessively about the company.
-If they mention few lines about the company, it’s a natural protocol and every recruiter should do that.
-But if they take time to talk about all the achievements, awards, past successes and the founder members of the company, it’s a red flag.
+If they mention a few lines about the company, it’s a natural protocol; every recruiter should do that.
+But if they take time to talk about all the achievements, awards, past successes, and the founder members of the company, it’s a red flag.
 You should ask yourself – “Why they’re overselling the company?”
 Then do your part to look for more signs and symbols.

 Other than interviews, look at the email they sent you.
 How they introduce you makes a huge difference.
-The recruiters who send you long emails depicting about their company in detail, you should wary of them.
+The recruiters who send you long emails depicting their company in detail should be wary of them.
 They talk more about the company than about the job.
 Most people don’t notice it, but not you.
-You need to evaluate the company and question about why they oversell the company and its successes!
+You need to evaluate the company and question why they oversell the company and its successes!
 Are they not confident about the company?
-Or simply they’re more about the company than about themselves?
+Or are they simply more about the company than about themselves?

 -

 If the company is a start-up, how would you possibly know about them or evaluate them?
 They don’t have any past records.
-If you search in Google, very few information you will get.
-The how would you judge them or better to say evaluate them as a company?
+If you search in Google, very little information you will get.
+How would you judge them or, better to say, evaluate them as a company?

 Here’s the simple thing you need to follow.

 Once the recruiter calls you from the company, ask for the job description.
-First notice how the recruiter is talking over phone!
+First, notice how the recruiter is talking over the phone!
 Is s/he fluent in communication or gulping words in between?
-If ‘s/ he is good in communication, then you can go on and ask him/her for job description.
+If ‘s/ he is good at communication, you can ask him/her for the job description.
 Please note that evaluating doesn’t mean humiliating.
-Be polite in your conversation, just observe and see for yourself.
+Be polite in your conversation; observe and see for yourself.

 Once s/he sends the job description, read it through and through.
-Firstly, you don’t need to browse it for reading the key-responsibilities, rather look for typos and structure and communication style.
-A great company pays great attention to communication and how communication conveys their brand image, because it really does.
+Firstly, you don’t need to browse it to read the key responsibilities; instead, look for typos, structure, and communication style.
+A great company pays great attention to communication and how communication conveys its brand image because it does.
 How would you judge a company if the job description of the said position speaks like “importent” rather than “important”?

 -

 To every company, leadership matters.
 Without the guidance of able leader/s, the company would not be able to perform as it desires in the long run.
-And if the company doesn’t perform well, as an employee you won’t.
-So, you need to look for signs which will prove that what sort of leadership the company is having currently.
+And if the company doesn’t perform well, as an employee, you won’t.
+So, you need to look for signs that will prove what sort of leadership the company currently has.

-If you’re just interviewed by HR people, you can get an opportunity to look for people who’re sitting in their private cabin and working (the CEOs).
-Try to have occasional glimpse.
+If HR people interview you, you can get an opportunity to look for people who’re sitting in their private cabins and working (the CEOs).
+Try to have an occasional glimpse.
 You will understand whether they’re cheerful or very reserved.
 You can also closely watch the employees and how they behave.
 Are they fearful?
 Are they joyous?
-Are the serious?
-Are the funny?
-Look for clues and you will understand how they’re treated in the working environment by their seniors.
-And then you can understand whether this is the suitable for you to grow or not.
+Are they serious?
+Are they funny?
+Look for clues, and you will understand how their seniors treat them in the working environment.
+And then you can know whether this is suitable for you to grow or not.

 -

-The company where you got the offer from or gave interview in should be evaluated before you give your nod to the prospective employer.
-You need to check in whether the employer is as true in its core as the faces of the company is depicting.
+The company where you got the offer or gave an interview should be evaluated before you give your nod to the prospective employer.
+You need to check whether the employer is as accurate in its core as the faces of the company are depicting.
 How would you know?
 Go around, look around.

-Image source: pixabay.comFirst you do what’s easy.
+First, you do what’s easy.
 Go online and check for stats.
-Don’t forget when you’re hired the recruiters and the employers ask you to present stats, the proofs which can be treated as the evidence of your success or paycheck.
-So, if they can evaluate you and can second guess you while thinking about their own return on investment (ROI), shouldn’t you do the same with your potential employer?
+Don’t forget when you’re hired, the recruiters and the employers ask you to present stats, the proof which can be treated as evidence of your success or paycheck.
+So, if they can evaluate you and second guess you while thinking about their return on investment (ROI), shouldn’t you do the same with your potential employer?

 Go to Google and then type in their name.
 Search for any leads that you get.
-Search in Linked-In, Facebook, Twitter.
+Search on Linked In, Facebook, and Twitter.
 Check out blogs of people who talk about them.
 Do research on your own before you say ‘yes’ to the prospective employer.

 Once the easiest step is taken, go for another route.
-Find out people who used to work in the organization and then try to connect them.
+Find out people who used to work in the organization and then try to connect with them.
 They may say good or bad about the company.
 But make sure you either call them or meet face to face.
-Mere chat is always not enough to judge them.
-Talk to few ex-employees and then make your judgment.
+Mere chat is not always enough to judge them.
+Talk to a few ex-employees and then make your judgment.

 -